ooni/ooni.org/content/post/whatsapp-and-facebook-tests.md

 around the world during elections, protests, and other political events.

 In response, OONI developed a [test](https://github.com/TheTorProject/ooni-spec/blob/master/test-specs/ts-018-whatsapp.md) that examines the reachability of both
-WhatsApp’s app and web.whatsapp.com within a network.
+WhatsApp’s app and web interface (web.whatsapp.com) within a network.
 In doing so, our new test not only examines whether WhatsApp is blocked, but also collects data which shows how censorship is implemented.

-This test, in particular, attempts to perform an HTTP GET request, TCP connection and DNS lookup to WhatsApp’s endpoints, registration service, and web version over the vantage point of the user.
+This test, in particular, attempts to perform an HTTP GET request, to establish a TCP connection and to perform a DNS lookup to WhatsApp’s endpoints, registration service, and web version over the vantage point of the user.
 According to our methodology, WhatsApp’s *app* is likely blocked if any of the following apply: